AliAlThuwaini/02_trivia_api/backend/README.md

 ```

 #### POST /questions/
     - Creates a new questions using the submitted question, answer, category, and difficulty.
 It returns the following:
         - success flag
         - id of the created question
         - questions paginated
         - total number of available questions
-- `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"What is the difference between mail and femail", "answer":"Prefix letters fe", "category":"5", "difficulty":"2"}'`
+- Sample: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"What is the difference between mail and femail", "answer":"Prefix letters fe", "category":"5", "difficulty":"2"}'`

 ```
 {